 This morning the Red-crested Pochard was still on the Slurry Lagoon and some small groups of Skylarks were flying over.
 There were at least five hundred birds on the Slurry Lagoon, consisting mainly of Wigeon, Black-headed Gulls and Coots, but with smaller numbers of other species mixed in.
 About mid-day a female Marsh Harrier lifted all of the gulls off the Slurry Lagoon and drifted off into the trees in the reed bed.
 About six Water Rail were heard calling and some Redpoll flew over.
 PS.

-This morning a female Marsh Harrier was seen over the Slurry Lagoon reed beds before flying off to the SW.
+This afternoon a Marsh Harrier was seen flying over the Slurry Lagoon reed-beds.
 RW.